huggingface/blog/fine-tune-whisper-multilingual-asr.md

 to further improve upon these results.

 The Whisper model is a Transformer based encoder-decoder architecture, also referred to as a _sequence-to-sequence_ model.
-It maps a sequence of raw audio inputs into a sequence of text outputs.
-The raw audio inputs are first converted to a log-Mel spectrogram by action of the feature extractor.
-The spectrogram is then input to the Transformer encoder to generate a sequence of encoder hidden-states.
-The decoder auto-regressively predicts text tokens conditional on the previous tokens and the encoder hidden-states.
+It maps a _sequence_ of audio spectrogram features into a _sequence_ of text tokens.
+First, the raw audio inputs are converted to a log-Mel spectrogram by action of the feature extractor.
+The spectrogram is then encoded by the Transformer encoder to form a sequence of encoder hidden-states.
+Finally, the decoder auto-regressively predicts text tokens conditional on the previous tokens and the encoder hidden-states.
 Figure 1 summarises the architecture of the Whisper model.

 <figure>
 <img src="assets/111_fine_tune_whisper/whisper_architecture.svg" alt="Trulli" style="width:100%">